 WAC 182-531-1200 Physician office medical supplies.
-(1) Refer to the medicaid agency's published physician-related services/health care professional services billing guide for a list of:
+(1) Refer to RBRVS billing instructions for a list of:

-(a) Supplies that are a routine part of office or other outpatient procedures and that cannot be billed separately; and

-(b) Supplies that can be billed separately and that the medicaid agency considers nonroutine to office or outpatient procedures.

-(2) The agency reimburses at actual acquisition cost certain supplies under \$50 that do not have a maximum allowable fee listed in the fee schedule.
-The provider must retain invoices for these items and make them available to the agency upon request.

-(3) Providers must submit invoices for items costing \$50 or more.

-(4) The agency reimburses for sterile tray for certain surgical services only.
+- (a) Supplies that are a routine part of office or other outpatient procedures and that cannot be billed separately; and - (b) Supplies that can be billed separately and that the department considers nonroutine to office or outpatient procedures. - (2) The department reimburses at acquisition cost certain supplies under fifty dollars that do not have a maximum allowable fee listed in the fee schedule.
+The provider must retain invoices for these items and make them available to the department upon request. - (3) Providers must submit invoices for items costing fifty dollars or more. - (4) The department reimburses for sterile tray for certain surgical services only.
 Refer to the fee schedule for a list of covered items.

-[Statutory Authority: RCW 41.05.021 and 41.05.160.
-WSR 24-08-061, § 182-531-1200, filed 3/29/24, effective 5/1/24.
-WSR 11-14-075, recodified as § 182-531-1200, filed 6/30/11, effective 7/1/11.
+[WSR 11-14-075, recodified as § 182-531-1200, filed 6/30/11, effective 7/1/11.
 Statutory Authority: RCW 74.08.090.
 WSR 10-19-057, § 388-531-1200, filed 9/14/10, effective 10/15/10.
 Statutory Authority: RCW 74.08.090, 74.09.520.
 WSR 01-01-012, § 388-531-1200, filed 12/6/00, effective 1/6/01.]

-WAC 182-531-1250 Physician standby services.
-(1) The department reimburses physician standby services only when the standby physician does not provide care or service to other clients during this period, and either:

-(a) The services are provided in conjunction with newborn care history and examination, or result in an admission to a neonatal intensive care unit on the same day; or

-(b) A physician requests another physician to stand by, resulting in the prolonged attendance by the second physician without face-toface client contact.

-(2) The department does not reimburse physician standby services when any of the following occur:

-(a) The standby ends in a surgery or procedure included in a global surgical reimbursement;

-(b) The standby period is less than thirty minutes; or

-(c) Time is spent proctoring another physician.

-(3) One unit of physician standby service equals thirty minutes.
+- WAC 182-531-1250 Physician standby services.
+(1) The department reimburses physician standby services only when the standby physician does not provide care or service to other clients during this period, and either: - (a) The services are provided in conjunction with newborn care history and examination, or result in an admission to a neonatal intensive care unit on the same day; or - (b) A physician requests another physician to stand by, resulting in the prolonged attendance by the second physician without face-to-face client contact. - (2) The department does not reimburse physician standby services when any of the following occur: - (a) The standby ends in a surgery or procedure included in a global surgical reimbursement; - (b) The standby period is less than thirty minutes; or - (c) Time is spent proctoring another physician. - (3) One unit of physician standby service equals thirty minutes.
 The department reimburses subsequent periods of physician standby service only when full thirty minutes of standby is provided for each unit billed.
-The department rounds down fractions of a thirty-minute time unit.

-(4) The provider must clearly document the need for physician standby services in the client's medical record.
+The department rounds down fractions of a thirty-minute time unit. - (4) The provider must clearly document the need for physician standby services in the client's medical record.